 - Choose your sweetener.
 Many people opt for artificial sweeteners to avoid weight gain, but honey is a healthier substitute for natural sugar.

 - Take up an adequate amount of apple cider vinegar.
 Mix it with all your ingredients and water.

-Alternatively, you can take ACV pills if the taste of drinking vinegar is too much to handle.
+Alternatively, you can take ACV supplements in pill form if the taste of drinking vinegar is too much to handle.
 Even better, the recent market trend of apple cider vinegar gummies is an excellent way to avoid the harsh reality of drinking vinegar.

 - Learn about Kidney Stones and Apple Cider Vinegar

 You may be on the opposing side of the argument in this apple cider vinegar for acid reflux debate.
 That’s alright because we’ve got you covered with a few other natural home remedies.
 Try making these basic lifestyle changes as precautionary measures to avoid digestive discomfort.

 - Quit Tobacco if you haven’t already.
 Studies show tobacco and smoking are some of the most prevalent factors contributing to acid reflux and GERD.
 (10)